elifesciences/elife-continuum-documentation/file_naming_spec.md

 And on successful publising `elife-00012-vor-v3.zip` gets archived.

-So the version hisotry of the PDF of this article will look like the following, from oldest to newest, for files have have been published
+So the version history of the PDF of this article will look like the following, from oldest to newest, for files have have been published

 - elife-00012-v1.pdf  (a POA pdf)
 - elife-00012-v2.pdf  (a POA pdf)